-1.19 Artistic
+1.22 Artistic

 Any performance music must be provided on CD, or only those other media types supported by the event host.
-See also section 3.20.
+See also section 3.5.

-1.20 Personal Responsibility
+1.23 Personal Responsibility

-All minors must be supervised by a parent, guardian or other designated person.
+A parent, guardian or other designated person, must supervise all minors.
 All attendees should remember that they are guests of the convention hosts, and ambassadors of our sport to all new riders, visitors from far away, and to people in the hosting town.
 Remember that the Host is renting the convention facilities, and attendees are expected to treat them well.
 Each rider is responsible for the actions of his or her family and non-riding teammates.
 Riders may lose placement in races, risk disqualification from events, or be ejected from the convention if they do not work to minimize disruptions from these people.